arangodb/arangodb/Documentation/Books/AQL/Functions/String.md

 you need to define a pattern group by wrapping the subexpression in parentheses and place the quantifier right behind it: `(xyz)+`.

-If the regular expression in *search* is invalid, a warning will be raised and the function will return *null*.
+If the regular expression in *splitExpression* is invalid, a warning will be raised and the function will return *null*.

 ```js